$0 Delaware Foster Care Quick-Start Checklist

 • Placement authorization.
 Only DFS or a contracted agency matches you with a child.

-The information session is one way to formally enter the DFS process.
-Calling the DFS office directly — the office at 1825 Faulkland Road in Wilmington for New Castle County, or the appropriate county office for Kent or Sussex — is another way.
-Some families make initial contact by phone and are directed to the next information session; others are able to begin the application process without attending a session first, depending on the county office and current DFS staffing.
+The information session is the mandatory entry step for the standard DFS process.
+Calling the DFS office directly — the office at 1825 Faulkland Road in Wilmington for New Castle County, or the appropriate county office for Kent or Sussex — can help you confirm the current schedule and county instructions, but phone contact does not replace the required session.

 Free Download